 So…I was on my way out to meet some friends.
 I had just baked some huge peanut butter cookies.
 A batch of twenty.
-He would be in for the evening as he had brought some work home.
+Jack would be in for the evening as he had brought some work home.
 He came into the kitchen before I left.
 He was very enthusiastic about the aroma of the cookies I had just pulled out of the oven.
 I said “help yourself”.
 He gave me a huge grin.

 When I returned to the apartment, I felt I had to sneak into my room and wait for a while before I went into the kitchen to make a drink.
-Once I entered the kitchen, I made more noise clattering than necessary, so he knew I was home – just in case he wanted to come and see me.
+Once I entered the kitchen, I made more noise clattering than necessary, so that Jack knew I was home – just in case he wanted to come and see me.
 I realized I could hear his television so maybe he had not heard me.
 Did that mean he had finished all his work?
 Would he want to come and see me?

 It took a few minutes before I noticed that the cooling rack was empty.
 I paused for a moment and it occurred to me that maybe he had put the cooled cookies into the jar I had left out on one of the counters.
 A minute or so later I opened the spring lid to check – empty.
 I carried on with a little tidying in the hope that he would be thirsty or hungry and would come into the kitchen.
 Then the thought popped into my mind that asking him about the cookies was a perfectly valid reason for me to disturb his peace while he was trying to work (because I was longing to see him and have contact with him.)
 I was hesitant though.
 I didn’t want to be annoying to him at all.
 I just wanted him to come and play – in a very affectionate way because that is how I had felt for him for some time.
 I loved it when we threw teasing and banter at each other.

-I was overjoyed when he came into the kitchen while I was washing up dishes (a glass of mine and several items that he had left in the sink).
+I was overjoyed when Jack came into the kitchen while I was washing up dishes (a glass of mine and several items that he had left in the sink).
 He rushed in and stopped himself suddenly.
 I turned to greet him while still washing up.
 He surprised me by placing himself within an inch of me, whilst he reached to the cupboard above my head for a glass.
 My reaction was to immediately jump back and apologize for being in his way (but a moment later I wished I stayed there to allow our bodies to have been against each other.)

 I wanted so much for us to speak with each other (ideally curled up on the sofa together but we were still so nervous and awkward with each other.)
 I remembered the cookies.